maelswarm/nymph/README.md

 Nymph is a simple C like programming language.

-This repository contains a program compiled from file "nymph_compiler.c".
+This repository contains a program compiled from file "nymph_pp.c".
 This program acts as a preprocessor, converting Nymph files (extension \*.n) into C files.

 ## Quick start